 can help you decide if a waiver seems to be overreaching.

-- to deny an injury claim or
+- deny your injury claim or

 7. Can I still file a personal injury claim?